Nagendra1997/mesibo-documentation/livestreaming.md

 1. Create a group with a group name and id.
 2. Create, Add and remove Members
 3. Grant Permissions about who can send and received messages
-4. Modify group settings
-5. Members can now send messages and files to group
+4. Members can now send messages and files to group

 Just like one-to-one messaging is extended to group-messaging, we are now extending group messaging to group calls.
 What more, when you are using the platform on-premise it is absolutely free!